Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 - Spotless, insect-free rooms (See more about this below.)

-- Showers (Most homestay bathrooms provide what we refer to as “dip mandi” or bucket bathing: A tub of water with a ladle for washing.)
+- Showers (Most homestay bathrooms provide what we refer to as “dip mandi” or bucket bathing: A tub of water with a ladle for washing.
+Showers are becoming more common, but are not guaranteed.
+Hot showers are extremely rare.)

 - Room service

-Read on for a more detailed description of what to expect, or skip straight to the accommodation page to check out individual homestay amenities.
+Read on for a more details of what to expect, or skip straight to the accommodation page to check out individual homestay amenities.
 An overview is provided by each homestay’s feature list.
 See the photo gallery on each homestay page for more.

 Raja Ampat Homestay construction style